njuptlogic/njuptlogic/README.md

 ## Personal Profile

-Aspiring to become a multimodal fusion object detection engineer in the autonomous driving field, I am currently studying Network Engineering at Nanjing University of Posts and Telecommunications.
-During my undergraduate years, I gained extensive research experience, particularly in autonomous driving, machine learning, and IoT.
-My research mainly focuses on object detection algorithms for autonomous driving and performance optimization, especially in the application of multimodal fusion technology.
+Graduated from Nanjing University of Posts and Telecommunications with a degree in Network Engineering, subsequently admitted to Beihang University to pursue a Master's in Unmanned Systems Science and Technology.
+Aspiring to specialise in embodied intelligence.
+Accumulated extensive research experience during undergraduate studies, particularly in multimodal fusion, autonomous driving, and machine learning.
+My postgraduate research focuses on visual-linguistic navigation within embodied intelligence, with particular emphasis on the application of multimodal fusion techniques.

 ## Education Background 🎓